Chess rating system: Linear approximation

-where Rnew and Rold are the player's new and old rating respectively, Di is the opponent's rating minus the player's rating, W is the number of wins, L is the number of losses, C = 200 and K = 32.
+where Rnew and Rold are the player's new and old ratings respectively, Di is the opponent's rating minus the player's rating, W is the number of wins, L is the number of losses, C = 200 and K = 32.
+The term (W-L) / 2 is the score above or below 0. ΣD / 4C is the expected score according to: 4C rating points equals 100%.

-The example of Portisch with K = 10, with the sum of the rating differences being 1620 is:

 The USCF used a modification of this system to calculate ratings after individual games of correspondence chess, with a K = 32 and C = 200.

 Glicko rating system

 The Glicko system is a more modern approach, which was invented by Mark Glickman as an improvement of the Elo system.
 It is used by Chess.com, Free Internet Chess Server and other online chess servers.
 The Glicko-2 system is a refinement of the original Glicko system and is used by Lichess, Australian Chess Federation and other online websites.

 Turkey UKD system

-TSF(Turkey Chess Federation) uses Ukd system.
+TSF (Turkey Chess Federation) uses a combination of ELO and UKD system.